 Registration visit and base wellness assessment

-Vaccinations are a crucial part of your pet’s care irrespective of their age.
-Vaccinations are the best way to protect your furbaby against many of the diseases that could pose a threat to their health and they have saved the lives of millions of animals worldwide.
+Vaccinations are a crucial part of your pet's care irrespective of their age.
+Vaccinations are the best way to protect your pet against many of the diseases that could pose a threat to their health and they have saved the lives of millions of animals worldwide.
 Each works for a set period of time before a further dose is required.
-However, when your pet is still an infant, it is necessary to build up their immunity more slowly by providing multiple smaller doses of each vaccine without a small time period.
-It is usually recommended that you prevent your furbaby from socializing with other animals until their first series of vaccinations is complete.
+And, however, when your pet is still young, their immunity is built up more slowly by providing multiple doses of each vaccine over time.
+It is usually recommended that you prevent your pet from socializing with other animals until their first series of vaccinations is complete.

 Vaccination schedules can vary a little between different animals, so it is important that you follow the schedule that we create specifically for your pet.
 Being late with vaccinations could leave your pet vulnerable to disease.
-Typically, puppies have their routine vaccinations at 6, 9, 12 and 16 weeks of age, whilst kittens tend to have theirs at 8, 11 and 14 weeks.
+Typically, puppies and kittens have their routine vaccinations at 6, 9, 12 and 16 weeks of age.

 Whilst vaccinations will protect your pet against many diseases, there are other preventatives required for some other varieties of problems.
 These include parasites such as fleas, ticks, and worms.
 Not only are these unpleasant for your pet to experience, but they can also have serious repercussions for their health, with heartworms, in particular, being deadly.
 Fortunately, there are many different preventative products to choose from that, when administered properly, can keep your pet safe.
 These come in a variety of forms, including collars, spot-on medications, oral medications, and topical treatments.
 A few are even available as an injection.
 Our expert veterinary team will be able to advise you which are most suitable for your pet and will work out a schedule of preventative care that will help keep your pet protected at all times.